coach jacob puzey

 Jacob worked closely with several top coaches in the sport and the wisdom he gleaned from those relationships, along with his own training and racing experience, inspired a unique foundational training program to serve his athletes.

 Jacob coaches runners from all over the world of all ages and abilities — from newbies to national champions — and loves helping his athletes reach new heights in their running performance.
-Jacob is revered for his unique ability to understand family and work demands and address those challenges within a training cycle.
+Jacob is admired for his unique ability to understand family and work demands and address those challenges within a training cycle.